Crémant On

 An 825 Crémant de Limoux Brut Rosé 2020

 60% Chardonnay/25% Chenin Blanc/15% Pinot Noir.
 Honeys and red berries drip off the nose, coursing over granite and a bit of grass.
 The palate is textured, alternating between creamy bubbles and zips of acid and light.
 Similar palate to nose with a wonk of white chocolate.
-Both savorable (I want to) and swillable (I will), it utterly deserves a place in the glass of even a Champagne snob (not that there’s anything wrong with that). — 4 months ago
+Both savorable (I want to) and swillable (I will), it utterly deserves a place in the glass of even a Champagne snob (not that there’s anything wrong with that). — a year ago

 Serge, Severn and 5 others liked this